ethanc8/Sphinx-Documentation/source/Tutorials/Other Series/Roard Vallon/Tutorial 1/Tutorial 1.md

 *   The first must return the child placed at the index position of the item object.

-*   The second must return the number of childs that an item object will contains.
+*   The second must return the number of children that an item object will contains.

-*   The third method must return YES (true) if the object passed in parameters item contains -- or not -- childs.
+*   The third method must return YES (true) if the object passed in parameters item contains -- or not -- children.

 *   The fourth method must return the cell value for a column, for the object given in parameter (so, for a line of the outline view).
 We could use "tags" (like thoses we entered earlier in Gorm) to do the selection